Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/usage-guidelines.md

 - **Test complete workflows** for integration testing
 - **Test error conditions** thoroughly
 - **Use real data** for integration tests
+- **Test groupingId scenarios** specifically

+### **5. GroupingId Integration**
+- **Follow the core principle**: Only change Phase 3 grouping logic
+- **Use groupingId consistently**: Apply groupingId-based grouping throughout Phase 3 and Phase 4
+- **Maintain existing behavior**: Preserve all delimiters and display type behavior
+- **Test thoroughly**: Verify that complex scenarios work correctly
+- **Document changes**: Update documentation to reflect the new approach

 ## Integration with Other Systems

 The formatting system is used by multiple other systems in the D&D Tools project:

 ### **Class System Integration**
 The [Class System](../class-system/README.md) uses the formatting system to display class feature progressions.
-Class features with multiple levels and complex progression patterns are formatted consistently using the 6-phase process.
+Class features with multiple levels and complex progression patterns are formatted consistently using the 6-phase process with the new groupingId-based grouping.

 ### **Race System Integration**
 The [Race System](../race-system/README.md) uses the formatting system to display racial feature progressions.
-Racial features with level-based scaling and conditional modifiers are formatted using the same patterns as class features.
+Racial features with level-based scaling and conditional modifiers are formatted using the same patterns as class features, now with improved groupingId-based grouping.

 ### **Feature System Integration**
 The main [Feature System](../README.md) uses the formatting system for feature detail displays and editing interfaces.
-This ensures consistent formatting across all feature-related displays in the application.
+This ensures consistent formatting across all feature-related displays in the application, with the new groupingId approach providing more accurate and logical grouping.

 ## Related Documentation